redis/redis-doc/topics/cluster-tutorial.md

 ../redis-server ./redis.conf
 ```

-As you can see from the logs of every instance, since no `nodes.conf` file was
+As you can see from the logs of every instance, since no `nodes.conf` file
-existing, every node assigns itself a new ID.
+existed, every node assigns itself a new ID.

     [82462] 26 Nov 11:56:55.329 * No cluster configuration found, I'm 97a3a64667477371c4479320d683e4c8db5858b1

 This ID will be used forever by this specific instance in order for the instance
 to have an unique name in the context of the cluster.
-All the other nodes
+Every node
-remember the other nodes by this specific ID, and not by IP or port, these can
+remembers every other node using this IDs, and not by IP or port.
-change, but the unique node identifier will never change for all the life
+IP addresses and ports may change, but the unique node identifier will never
-of the node.
+change for all the life of the node.
 We call this identifier simply **Node ID**.

 Creating the cluster
 ---